Englewood, New Jersey: Etymology

-Pre-Colonial and Colonial era
+Pre-Colonial and Colonial eras

 Englewood, like the rest of New Jersey, was populated by Lenape Native Americans prior to European colonization.
 The Lenape who lived in the Englewood region were of the "turtle clan" which used a stylized turtle as its symbol.
 2,000 Lenape originally lived in Englewood, but due to conflicts with the Europeans their population dwindled down to 50 by 1832.

 When Henry Hudson sailed up what would become known as the Hudson River in 1607, he claimed the entirety of the watershed of the river, including Englewood, for the Netherlands, making the future region of Englewood a part of New Netherland.
 However, the region remained largely unsettled under Dutch rule as the Dutch did little to encourage settlement north of modern Hudson County, as the imposing New Jersey Palisades blocked expansion on the west bank of the Hudson.

 In 1664, after the Dutch surrendered all of New Netherland to England, the rate of settlement picked up.
 The English were generous with land grants, and many families, not only English but also Dutch and Huguenot, settled the area, which during the colonial era was known as the English Neighborhood.
 Street names in Englewood still recall the relative diversity of its earliest settlers; Brinckerhoff, Van Brunt, Lydecker, Van Nostrand and Durie (Duryea), all Dutch; Demarest (de Marais), DeMott and Lozier (Le Sueur), French Huguenot; and Moore, Lawrence, Cole and Day, English.